 — Love Food Hate Waste (@LFHW_NZ) December 14, 2016

 In order for it to continue in the long term there needs to be a strong army of volunteers who can monitor and clean the fridge, as well as deliver food from local businesses to the fridge.

 “While we need additional help maintaining the central Auckland fridge, we are thrilled that this fridge has inspired many other groups from around Auckland and New Zealand to consider setting up their own,” said Chapman.

 Love Food Hate Waste are happy to share all of the information that you need to set up a free food fridge, as we would love to see as many of these as possible around the country.
 If you are interested in setting up a Community Fridge in your area, please email firstname.lastname@example.org

 We want to thank Amanda Chapman, Auckland Council and every person who donated or took food and everyone who shared the story on social media.

-Food waste is a major issue in New Zealand with over $872 million of edible food going to waste each year.
+Food waste is a major issue in New Zealand with over $1.3 billion of edible food going to waste each year.
 At the same time, thousands of Kiwis are struggling to get enough food to eat.
 This fridge has helped bridge the gap by reducing food waste and distributing excess food to people in need.

 — Amanda Chapman (@AmandaWasteFree) December 18, 2016